 Ancient cultures tell stories of connective lines crossing the land…

-In Ireland, these are called Fairy Lines and houses built upon them were often demolished or cursed.
-The Chinese call them dragon lines.
-Australian Aboriginal people speak of paths called ‘Turingas’ made by the creative Gods.
-(Turingas fill with energy at certain times of the year, revitalising and fertilising the land.)
+Australian Aboriginal people speak of paths called Songlines made by the Gods who created the land and all within and on it.
+Songlines fill with energy at certain times of the year, revitalising and fertilising the land.

 What do we think about ley lines?

-We are open minded and inquisitive, naturally, and we wonder about the effects of parking our Cree motorhome right across a ley line for the night… If these lines do hold special powers it might give the old girl a bit of ooooomph!
+And we wonder about the effects of parking our Cree motorhome right across a ley line for the night.
+If these lines do hold special powers it might give the old girl a bit of ooooomph!

 Labyrinths: another form of sacred path